nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `INDEX` must be a positive integer (e.g. `1`, `2`, `3`, ...).

 <box type="warning" header="**Caution**">
-    There is <b>NO</b> duplicate handling for the name of the interview in `editi` and attempting to do so will give an error message.
+    There is <b>NO</b> duplicate handling for the name of the interview in <code>editi</code> and attempting to do so will give an error message.
 </box>

 Example: